 Information subjects include:

-- What is gender dysphoria and gender incongruenty?
+- What is gender dysphoria and gender incongruence?

 - Which organisations offer help?
 What kind of help do they offer?

-- Hospital visits: If you get a trans related operation in a hospital in the Netherlands, you can ask one of our volunteers to come and visit you.
-With this volunteer you can discuss how your operation went, how the hospital treats you and what you can expect during your recovery.
+- Hospital visits: If you undergo a transgender related surgery in a hospital in the Netherlands, you can ask one of our volunteers to come and visit you.
+With this volunteer you can discuss how your surgery went, how the hospital treats you and what you can expect during your recovery.